RocketChat/Apps.Whiteboard/README.md

    ```bash
    rc-apps deploy --url http://localhost:3000 --username ${username} --password ${password}
    ```

-   Verify the successful build by accessing the `/excalidraw` endpoint in the Whiteboard app settings.
+   Your username and password are your local server's user credentials .Verify the successful build by accessing the `/excalidraw` endpoint in the Whiteboard app settings.
 You can access the React app through the provided URL.

 ## GSoC'23 Work: [Whiteboard App Report]( https://github.com/CulturalProfessor/Google-Summer-of-Code-23)